 Oh my!
-This week’s Patient Speaker’s Workshop that was sponsored by the Allergy and Asthma Foundation of America (AAFA) was incredible and priceless.
+This week’s Patient Speaker’s Workshop that was sponsored by the AAFA was incredible and priceless.
 I hope AAFA is feeling the love today.
 On Monday, I blogged about hitting the road, “Patient Speaker’s Workshop Here I Come!”, Now I’m home and even more inspired about advocating for food allergy, lung health and clean healthy air issues!
 I learned many golden nuggets of information (see below) and as a bonus, I was able to meet Colette Martin, Lisa Giuriceo and Leti Oliver–all who I have met through the internet but not face to face!

-please note: Yummy Earth Candies were served up–the perfect food allergy savvy touch!
+please note: Colette Martin were served up–the perfect food allergy savvy touch!

 Best of all, was what I learned at this conference.
 My biggest take away was that to be better advocates, for anything in life, we need to be comfortable and able to tell our story.
 Interestingly enough, MY story, may actually be your story or someone else’s experience.
 I learned that what resonates to you and lights your fire for change IS your story.
 For example, hearing that a child died of an asthma attack in your community touched you so deeply that you are now working for clean air causes.
 You do not have a first hand experience of that death, but you are now committed to not seeing it happen again.
 Our focus was learning how to tell our story to make a difference using skills that will guide us to delivering our story authentically and effectively…to the media, groups or legislators.

-The workshop was led by John Capecci of Capecci Communications and Timothy Cage of Timothy Cage Communication Training –two communication experts extraordinaire!
-We left the workshop with our new communications bible in hand, Living Proof-Telling Your Story to Make a Difference (Essentials Skills for Advocates and Spokespersons).
-I already started reading the book and it is well written, offers worksheets to help organize thoughts and has enjoyed praise from our beloved Lee Woodruff (love her books and blog–now there is a story to hear)!
+The workshop was led by John Capecci of Capecci Communications and Timothy Cage Communication Training of Timothy Cage Communication Training –two communication experts extraordinaire!
+We left the workshop with our new communications bible in hand, Lee Woodruff.
+I already started reading the book and it is well written, offers worksheets to help organize thoughts and has enjoyed praise from our beloved AAFA’s (love her books and blog–now there is a story to hear)!

 Thank you AAFA for providing me with this wonderful learning experience.
 I am even more inspired as we work on school access to stock epinephrine legislation and now have a better idea of how I will continue my work for clean healthy air in Nevada!!!